 -cββ-1Sk+1-SkSk+o(c)(rebalancing cost)

+Where β is the leveraged ratio, δk shares owned at time tk and Φx=cx

-n this section, I will construct 5 portfolios, explaining how we did re-balancing activity for Exchanged Traded Funds and Leveraged Exchanged Traded Funds and how re-balancing affects our portfolio return if we re-balance to exactly 3:1 leveraged.
+To be more clear, in this section, I will construct 5 portfolios, explaining how we did re-balancing activity for Exchanged Traded Funds and Leveraged Exchanged Traded Funds and how re-balancing affects our portfolio return if we re-balance to exactly 3:1 leveraged.
 And shows that even if we do re-balancing activity in our portfolio, we will still have time decay for Leveraged ETFs in the long run.

 Suppose that we construct 5 portfolios combinations which is